 After much debate and recipe testing, I’ve decided to go with skinless salmon for this recipe.
 While you absolutely can consume the skin, flaky skinless salmon is a better match for serving over the creamy grits.

-You can buy your salmon skinless, or you can remove the skin on your own.
-Check out this video about how to remove salmon skin for the quickest and easiest technique.
+You can buy your salmon skinless, or you can remove the skin on your own with a sharp knife.

 Once you’ve removed the salmon skin, I highly recommend saving it to make this Crispy Salmon Skin.
 They’re delicious and nutritious and will help you avoid waste!